livewire/livewire/docs/nesting.md

 </div>
 ```

-Simple enough.
-On the first render, `Dashboard` will encounter `<livewire:todo-list />` and render it in place.
-On a subsequent network request to `Dashboard`, the nested `todo-list` component will be skipped because it is now its own independent component on the page because [nested components are islands](/docs/understanding-nesting).
+On this page's initial render, the `Dashboard` component will encounter `<livewire:todo-list />` and render it in place.
+On a subsequent network request to `Dashboard`, the nested `todo-list` component will skip rendering because it is now its own independent component on the page.
+For more information on the technical concepts behind nesting and rendering, consult our documentation on why [nested components are "islands"](/docs/understanding-nesting).

 ## Passing props to children

-Passing data from a parent component into a child is straightforward.
-It's much the same as passing props into a standard [Blade component](https://laravel.com/docs/10.x/blade#components).
+Passing data from a parent component to a child component is straightforward.
+In fact, it's very much like passing props to a typical [Blade component](https://laravel.com/docs/blade#components).

-Here's an example of a `TodoList` component that passes a collection of `$todos` into a child component called `TodoCount`:
+For example, let's check out a `TodoList` component that passes a collection of `$todos` to a child component called `TodoCount`:

 ```php
 <?php